Best Web Hosting (UK) in 2020

 That’s what Hostinger offers: a no-thrills, fast service that gets you going.
 You won’t have think about it even if you’re near bankruptcy.
 Probably.

-You also won’t have to worry about your site suddenly disappearing for a week, as they have a 99.1% uptime score or higher.
+You also won’t have to worry about your site suddenly disappearing for a week, as they have a 99.1% uptime score.

 99.1% is still a good score.
 Remember, “uptime” is basically the same thing as reliable.
 Their load time is also surprising good.

-This is probably the most important factor to think of when choosing a site. eCommerce sites might want to think carefully on this host.
+This is probably the most important factor to think of when choosing a site. eCommerce sites might want to think carefully about this host.

-I’ve also heard rumours of long drops in the past but as of recent, no—“they’re solid.. solid as a rock.
-That’s why they’re rated #2 on my list—for budgeting.”
+I’ve also heard rumours of long drops in the past but recently, no problems.

 Still, if your business relies on site sales then it’s generally wise to pay for the best uptime you can find.
 Cheap might not be cheerful in that instance.